 It is highly recommended that tourists check out the local flavor.
 And nothing gets more local than to visit the local markets.
 The town has a few and all of them colorful and interesting.

 Shout-out to these awesome Instagramers for their entries:

 - Manuel: @manuelsgoneagain

 - Kristy Nicole: @thenomadnextdoor

 If you are planning on visiting Siem Reap and the temples of Angkor, do check out our handy and detailed guide to the temples which includes transportation, visiting hours and rates, dress codes, suggested itineraries and even specific info about the temples.

-There are also various activities that one could around town: assorted markets, local events, workshops, cultural dances, day-trips, cooking classes and the like are in our See & Do section.
+There are also various activities that one could do around town: assorted markets, local events, workshops, cultural dances, day-trips, cooking classes and the like are in our See & Do section.

-And for the basics, do check out our digested version of a brief introduction to the wonderful world of Siem Reap.
+For the basics, do check out our digested version of a brief introduction to the wonderful world of Siem Reap.

 And of course, make sure to follow our Instagram feed @siemreapnet for more inspiring pictures of Siem Reap by travelers and locals alike.

 See you soon with more inspiring Instagram photos that will make you fall in love with Siem Reap!